 City of Parramatta Council is the custodian of our community.
-However, Council's control is limited over the overarching forces that shape our day-today lives, from tax settings to national immigration policy to climate change to globalisation.
+However, Council's control is limited over the overarching forces that shape our day-to-day lives, from tax settings to national immigration policy to climate change to globalisation.
 These policies are the responsibility of authorities and agencies at both State and Federal level.

 That's why we need to work in partnership with our communities, service providers, businesses, not for profits and State and Commonwealth Governments on shared issues, to coordinate resources and maximise our positive social impact.
-We'll go further together.